Nikeea Copeland Linder, Ph.D., MPH

-Dr. Linder is the Co-Director of the Center for Diversity in Public Health Leadership Training at Kennedy Krieger Institute and an assistant professor in the Department of Psychiatry and Behavioral Sciences at Johns Hopkins School of Medicine.
-She also co-directs the Maternal Child Health-Leadership, Education, Advocacy and Research Network (MCH-LEARN) and the CDC John R. Lewis Undergraduate Public Health Scholars Program Maternal and Child Health Careers/Research Initiatives for Student Enhancement-Undergraduate Program (MCHC/RISE-UP).
+Dr. Linder is the Co-Director of The Center for Diversity in Public Health Leadership Training (The Center for Diversity) at Kennedy Krieger Institute and an assistant professor in the Department of Psychiatry and Behavioral Sciences at Johns Hopkins School of Medicine.
+She also co-directs Maternal and Child Health-Leadership, Education, Advocacy, Research Network (MCH-LEARN) and the CDC John R. Lewis Undergraduate Public Health Scholars Program Maternal and Child Health Careers/Research Initiatives for Student Enhancement-Undergraduate Program (MCHC/RISE-UP).

 Dr. Linder earned an M.A. and Ph.D in Clinical Psychology and an M.P.H. in Health Behavior and Health Education from the University of Michigan.
 She completed a postdoctoral research fellowship at the Program for Research on Black Americans at the Institute for Social Research.
 She also completed a General Academic Pediatrics Research Fellowship at Johns Hopkins School of Medicine.

 Dr. Linder’s research examines the impact of toxic stress on the mental health and health-risk behaviors of youth.
 She conducts research on toxic stressors such as community violence exposure and racial discrimination that disproportionately affect African American youth.
 She is particularly interested in identifying protective factors and understanding the mechanisms through which individual, family, and cultural protective factors decrease depression, anxiety, and health-risk behaviors and enhance adaptive coping among youth who have experienced high levels of stress.
 She is interested in the development of evidence-based interventions designed to reduce stress and promote resilience among youth.